torch2424/wasm-matrix/README.md

 `wapm run wasm-matrix -l $LINES -c $COLUMNS`

+# Caveats

+Currently, in version `0.0.1` this isn't using the clock subscription, and using an old school `while(true)` loop to run the matrix.
+Thus, this will peg a core of CPU, wouldn't suggest running this on a cheap single core droplet (server). 🙂

 # Contributing

 Feel free to fork and submit PRs!
 Opening an issue is reccomended before starting any development, as a discussion would be nice on the idea / feature before writing code.
-Any help is much appreciated, and would be a ton of fun!
+Any help is much appreciated, and would be a ton of fun! 🎉

 ## Setup